 Flashmob Rapanui Style – A 2006 Easter Island Project Moment

-Mar 24, 2020
+Mar 23, 2020

-We noticed some Rapanui toting drums, etc. into the street in front and setting up a circle.
-Within a couple of minutes what looked like a school dance class was giving a pretty complex dance performance as a crowd gathered.
-This was 2006, tourists were still scarce, especially in winter – we might actually have been the only non Rapanui there.
+We noticed some Rapanui toting drums, guitars, etc. into the street in front and setting up a circle.
+Within a couple of minutes a crowd had gathered and what looked like a school dance class was giving a pretty complex performance.
+This was 2006, tourists were still scarce, especially in mid-winter – we might actually have been the only non-residents seeing this.

 After about twenty minutes and a couple of long numbers, they left and everyone went back to whatever they were doing.
 The shot below shows the musicians who were just off to the right.
 Mostly we just enjoyed the show.